March 17, 2024 Bulletin

 SANCTUARY CANDLE:

 The Sanctuary candles will be lit for the entire week for your intentions.
-The week of October 22-28, 2023 there are no request for the sanctuary candles.
+The week of January 28-Feb.
+4, 2024 there are no requests for the sanctuary candles.

 LITURGICAL SCHEDULE